zhixin9001/2021-SAA/note/tips.md

     - short polling, default, SQS sends the response right away, even if the query found no messages
     - long polling, SQS sends a response after it collects at least one available message, up to the maximum number of messages specified in the request.
 Amazon SQS sends an empty response only if the polling wait time expires.
         - set 'receiveMessage'
+        - save cost
+- Delay and timer
+    - delay applies to all messages
+    - timer = one single delay when sending
 ### SNS
 - pay only for the compute time that you consume
 - FIFO, can only be subscribed by a SQS FIFO